chris-birdler/magnum.np/docs/inverse_mag_rec.rst

-:tocdepth: 1
+.. currentmodule:: magnumnp

 #######################################
-Inverse Magnetization Reconstruction
+Magnetization Reconstruction from Stray-Field Data
 #######################################

 Magnetic inverse problems aim to infer unknown magnetization configurations from indirect measurements such as stray-field data.